gkosharov/bowling-game/README.md

 ## Storyboard

 - The player signs in in order to identify herself.
-- The player chooses from either one of the available games in the lobby or creates a new game (status = pending)
+- The player chooses from either one of the available games in the lobby or creates a new game (status = waitin)
 - The player waits for other players to join.
-Then she presses the start button in order to switch the games
+Then she presses the start button in order to switch the games (status = in_progress)
 - The first player has a "Roll" button at his disposal.
 This button throws a random roll between 0 and 10
 - The other players are notifies through websocket about the roll
 - The game continues until there is a winner.